aurelia-toolbelt/aurelia-toolbelt/sample/docs/components/bootstrap/password/usage.md

-you should registered the plugin beforehand
+You should have registered the plugin beforehand

 ```js
 aurelia.use.plugin(PLATFORM.moduleName('aurelia-toolbelt'));